How Much Does Insurance Increase After an Accident? (2025)

 Some insurers raise rates whether you were at fault or not.
 However, this is not a uniform practice among auto liability insurers.
 If you were not at fault, the insurer has no reason to think you are a risky driver.

 However, there is one exception to this rule.
 Some states require vehicle owners to buy no-fault insurance.
+This system was introduced as part of broader tort reform efforts to reduce litigation costs.
 Under this system, your insurer pays for at least part of your medical bills and income losses after a minor crash.

 The no-fault name comes from the fact that everyone’s insurer pays the people in the cars they insure.
 Thus, even the at-fault driver receives insurance benefits in a no-fault system.
 No-fault insurers will almost always raise premiums after all crashes that result in a claim, even if you were not negligent, simply to recoup its payout.